lookit/lookit-docs/docs/source/experimenter.rst

 - *Minimum/Maximum Age cutoffs*: Integer fields specifying minimum/maximum ages of participants (inclusive).
 Eligibility is calculated based on the child's current age in days; this is compared to the minimum/maximum ages in days, calculated as 365*years + 30*months + days.
 Participants under the age range see a warning indicating that their data may not be used, and suggesting that they wait until they're in the age range.
 Participants over the age range just see a warning indicating that their data may not be used.
 Participants are never actually prevented from starting the study, to remove motivation for a curious parent to fudge the child's age.
 - *Discoverable* - Do you want to make this study public or not?
 If marked discoverable, once the study is activated, it will appear on the Lookit site.
 - *Build Study* - This needs to be a valid JSON block describing the different frames (pages) of your study, and the sequence.
 You can add these later under localhost:8000/exp/studies/<study_id>/edit/build/.
 For detailed information about specifying your study protocol, see `Building an Experiment`_.
 - *Study Type* - The study type is the application you're using to enable participants to take a study.
 Right now, we just have one option, the `Ember Frame Player <https://github.com/lookit/ember-lookit-frameplayer>`_.
 It's an ember app that can talk to our API.
 All the frames in the experiment are defined in Ember (found in exp-addons) and there is an exp-player component that can cycle through these frames.
-    - The *addons_repo_url* is the repo where the frames and the player are stored.
-This is the default addons_repo_url: https://github.com/lookit/exp-addons.
-If you want to add new frames, fork this repo, and set the addons_repo_url to your fork.
-    - The *last_known_addons_sha* is the commit of your addons_repo_url that you want to point to.
-If you don't add this, it will point to the latest commit in the default branch of the repo at addons_repo_url.
-You can set the default in Github.
-    - The *last_known_player_sha* is the commit of the ember app https://github.com/lookit/ember-lookit-frameplayer that talks to our API and passes that info onto the frame player.
-If you don't add this, it will point to the latest commit in the default branch.
-    - **If you don't want any customization and want to use the existing player and frames, just select the defaults and press "Create study"**
+For details, see `Editing study type`_

 .. image:: _static/img/create_study.png
     :alt: Creating a study